 All campers must complete a health form for camp.
 No camper – youth or adult – will be admitted without a valid health record.
 Health forms will be included in your registration packet or can be downloaded below.
 Please mail health forms to the appropriate camp site two (2) weeks before your camp start date.
-Please do not send health forms to the Camping Office in Sun Prairie.

 We hope to be able to serve all interested youth.
 However, some medical conditions and necessary levels of care could prevent us from serving a camper most effectively.
 Parents of campers that require special medical or health attention or care while the participant is in camp, including chronic illnesses or physically limiting conditions, should contact the camp registrar before registration to evaluate the camp’s ability to meet the special medical needs.

 It is important that parents be contacted when necessary regarding your child’s well-being and safety.
 In the event of illness or an injury to your child, the site staff will make every attempt to contact you, while proceeding with appropriate care for your child.
 If there is a preferred number to call first, please let the Health Coordinator know when you arrive at camp so that it may be noted.

 In the operation of the summer camp program, no participant, as defined by program regulations, will be discriminated against because of race, sex, color, age, national origin, or handicap.
 Any person who believes that a participant has been discriminated against in any USDA related activity should write immediately to the Secretary of Agriculture, Washington, D.C.
 20250.